home-assistant/home-assistant.io/source/_integrations/flux.markdown

 ## Configuration

 Flux allows you to configure how your lights behave throughout the day.
 By default, Flux sets the timings (such as `start_time`, `sunset_time` and `stop_time`) based on your geographical location.
-However, these can be manually adjusted in the configuration panel for finer control.
+However, these (except `sunset_time`) can be manually adjusted in the configuration panel for finer control.

 During the day (in between `start_time` and `sunset_time`), the lights transition from a cool, daylight temperature to a warm, sunset color.
 After sunset (between `sunset_time` and `stop_time`), the lights continue to warm, mimicking the natural transition from daylight to nighttime.